Lomelin

-Lomelin is an album by the Gerald Wilson Orchestra of the 80's recorded in 1981 and released on the Discovery label.
+Lomelin is an album by the Gerald Wilson Orchestra, recorded in 1981 and released on the Discovery label.

 Reception

 AllMusic rated the album with 4 stars; in his review, Scott Yanow noted: "Wilson's arranging style was essentially the same as it had been in the 1960s and his large big band featured many alumni plus some other younger L.A.-based jazzmen...
 The music is straight-ahead with plenty of solo space."